-- (a) the relevant Generating Unit Operating Data; - (b) the relevant weekly dispatch of Generators based on the Generation Schedule;
+- (a) the relevant Generating Unit Operating Data; - (b) the relevant weekly dispatch of Generators based on the Generation Schedule; - (c) the relevant weekly dispatch of Generating Units using Secondary Fuel based on the Secondary Fuel Usage Plan; - (d) the relevant weekly dispatch of all Cogeneration Plant based on the Cogeneration Usage Plan, where applicable; - (e) the relevant weekly electricity imported or exported to any jurisdiction or region connected to the Electricity Transmission Network based on the Export and Import Plan, where applicable; - (f) subject to SEDA providing the relevant data and/or information to the Single Buyer, the relevant expected week ahead electricity generation of all Renewable Plant;

-- (c) the relevant weekly dispatch of Generating Units using Secondary Fuel based on the Secondary Fuel Usage Plan; - (d) the relevant weekly dispatch of all Hydro Plant based on the Hydro Plant Management Plan, where applicable; - (e) the relevant weekly dispatch of all Cogeneration Plant based on the Cogeneration Usage Plan, where applicable; - (f) the relevant weekly electricity imported or exported to any jurisdiction or region connected to the Electricity Transmission Network based on the Export and Import Plan, where applicable; - (g) subject to SEDA providing the relevant data and/or information to the Single Buyer, the relevant expected week ahead electricity generation of all Renewable Plant; - (h) the daily quantities of gas available for use in electricity generation in Sabah and the Federal Territory of Labuan based on the Power Sector Gas Allocation Plan; - (i) the applicable gas price to be used for electricity generation in Sabah and the Federal Territory of Labuan as per the Power Sector Gas Price; and - (j) the applicable Secondary Fuel price to be used for electricity generation in Sabah and the Federal Territory of Labuan as per the relevant Secondary Fuel Monthly Price.
+- (g) the daily quantities of gas available for use in electricity generation in the Federal Territory of Labuan based on the Power Sector Gas Allocation Plan; - (h) the applicable gas price to be used for electricity generation in the Federal Territory of Labuan as per the Power Sector Gas Price; and - (i) the applicable Secondary Fuel price to be used for electricity generation in the Federal Territory of Labuan as per the relevant Secondary Fuel Monthly Price.

-10.8 Week Ahead Dispatch Schedule
+9.8 Week Ahead Dispatch Schedule

-- 10.8.1 The Single Buyer shall prepare and finalise the Week Ahead Dispatch Schedule by 5:00 p.m. the day after the Weekly Dispatch Scheduling Model Update Date. - 10.8.2 The Single Buyer shall send the finalised Week Ahead Dispatch Schedule to the GSO by 9:00 a.m. the day after the finalisation on the Week Ahead Dispatch Schedule. - 10.8.3 The Single Buyer shall send the Week Ahead Dispatch Schedule to the Generators and update the Single Buyer Website with the Week Ahead Load Forecast for the following week by 5:00 p.m. on the last Working Day of each Week.
+- 9.8.1 The Single Buyer shall prepare and finalise the Week Ahead Dispatch Schedule by 5:00 p.m. the day after the Weekly Dispatch Scheduling Model Update Date. - 9.8.2 The Single Buyer shall send the finalised Week Ahead Dispatch Schedule to the GSO by 9:00 a.m. the day after the finalisation on the Week Ahead Dispatch Schedule. - 9.8.3 The Single Buyer shall send the Week Ahead Dispatch Schedule to the Generators and update the Single Buyer Website with the Week Ahead Load Forecast for the following week by 5:00 p.m. on the last Working Day of each Week.